Christovis/Christovis.github.io/_talks/2019-03-06-talks-idas_fair_ml.md

 ---
-title: IDAS Seminars - State of the Art in Fair ML: From Moral Philosophy and Legislation to Fair Classifiers
+title: IDAS Seminar - State of the Art in Fair ML
 type: talks
 date: 2019-04-02
 imageurl: /assets/